rusic/documentation/themes/file-structure.md

 # File Structure

-This is what a typical theme's file structure will look like, below we'll go into further detail about what does what.
+This is what a typical themes' file structure will look like, below we'll go into further detail about what does what.

 {% highlight bash %}
 {% raw %}